You’ve Passed Your Real Estate License Exam. Now What? blog post image

 Develop the Owner Mindset

 The number one mistake many newbie real estate agents make is to treat their new business like a hobby.
+You wouldn't expect a store to succeed that keeps unpredictable hours and never has anything in stock.
+The same is true of you as an agent!

 Here’s a common scenario: Many new agents can’t afford to quit their full time job, at least not at first.
 They’ve still got bills to pay and starting up a real estate business ain’t cheap.
 So, they work part time as an agent while maintaining their full time job, too.